worldamazing/plan/docs/overview.md

 Technology is an amplifier.
 Without repairing the underlying, structural fractures of our civilization, it simply scales our dysfunctions.
 We have given an inflamed, highly stressed species access to global algorithms, lethal drones, and artificial intelligence.
 In a broken operating system, a better smartphone doesn't create deeper connection; it creates a more efficient mechanism for performance, comparison, and isolation.
 A more efficient supply chain doesn't create abundance for all; it creates a more efficient mechanism for hoarding wealth at the top.

 We cannot code, invent, or manufacture our way out of a biological and structural crisis.
-Until we change the underlying operating system from extraction to profound comfort, our technology will continue to be a highly advanced weapon used in a primitive, low-grade war against ourselves
+Until we change the underlying operating system from extraction to profound comfort, our technology will continue to be a highly advanced weapon used in a primitive, low-grade war against ourselves.

 ## The Primal Wound of Civilization 1.0: The Inflammation of Humanity